Understanding precocious puberty

 Puberty is considered to have arrived too early when signs (breast, pubic hair) arrive earlier than 6-8 years of age in girls and before age 9 in boys.
 Girls with African heritage often see earlier signs than girls of other racial backgrounds.

-The benchmark used to be age 8 for girls, but that had to change, since many girls show signs of puberty earlier, without it being considered abnormal.
+The benchmark was age 8 for girls, but that had to change since many girls show signs of puberty earlier without it being considered abnormal.

 Why hitting puberty too early is bad

 Precocious puberty is undesirable for several reasons.
 An early growth spurt may result in rapid bone development, ending up with a short adult – bone development takes time, so fast-forwarding this process can cause problems.
-Emotional distress of children cannot be underestimated either.
+The emotional distress of children in this situation cannot be underestimated either.
+Seek support.

 Signs of precocious puberty in girls